nihonjinrxs/loyno-faculty-site/teaching/cosc-a451/syllabus.md

       * Debugging &amp; Refactoring Software
       * Working with Legacy Software
       * Professionalism, Software Craftsmanship &amp; Software Ethics
+    learning_format: |
+      **Content Delivery.** This course is taught in an experiential service learning format.
+Conceptual material is delivered in lecture and discussion format, and applied when possible through a service learning project experience.

+      **Service Learning Project.** A central focus of this course, the service learning project places students in the context of a software team working on a real piece of existing software for a real client.
+Projects are created by partners with a public benefit mission (usually non-profits or governmental organizations), and partners participate with the class during the course of the project as product owners for the software being built.
+Through the project, students gain real-life experience of what it's like to work on a team as a professional software engineer.

+      **Critical Reflection.** With an experiential format, research has shown that students retain material better when they reflect critically on their learning.
+As such, students will be expected to write weekly reflection journal entries, as well as a short personal reflection essay at the end of the semester.

+      **Exams.** There are no exams in this course.
+However, students will be responsible for writing an analysis paper on a software ethics issue of their choice and presenting it in a mini-conference format at the end of the semester.
     textbooks:
       -
         icon: 📗